micmejia/bible-dump/NKJV/Genesis/Gen 50.md

 Then they came to the threshing floor of Atad, which _is_ beyond the Jordan, and they mourned there with a great and very solemn lamentation.
 He observed seven days of mourning for his father.

 ###### 11
 And when the inhabitants of the land, the Canaanites, saw the mourning at the threshing floor of Atad, they said, "This _is_ a deep mourning of the Egyptians."
-Therefore its name was called [^b]Abel Mizraim, which _is_ beyond the Jordan.
+Therefore its name was called Abel Mizraim, which _is_ beyond the Jordan.

 ###### 12
 So his sons did for him just as he had commanded them.